Mapping the Course for Prompt-based Structured Prediction: Limitations

 \section{Limitations}

-We are limited on the size of the model that we can use for experimentation.
-We report results on 7B and 8B paramater models in Mistral and LLama, but were unable to experiment with 70B+ paramater versions of these models due to computational resource limitations.
-Additionally, we are limited to using open source models where we have full access and control over logits associated with the input prompt and generated text.
+We are limited on the size of the model that we can use for our fine-tuning experimentation.
+We report results on 7B and 8B parameter models for Mistral and Llama, but are unable to experiment with 70B+ parameter versions of these models when fine-tuning due to computational resource limitations.
+However, we experiment with larger parameter models for our pretrained, few-shot experiments (Llama-70B and GPT-5).

-Lastly, we feel that we choose two representative tasks, one in the Morality Frames task, which provides a difficult relational reasoning task, and another in coreference resolution, which is a more traditional NLP task.
-However, future work could expand this task selection to provide greater evidence of generalization of these methods.
+Lastly, we chose two representative tasks; the Morality Frames task, which provides a difficult relational reasoning task, and coreference resolution, which is a more traditional NLP task.
+While we believe that the evidence provided is sufficient to support our claims, future work could expand this task selection to provide greater evidence of generalization of these methods.